-The tour bus takes us onto and around the track, stopping on the start line to look at the few remaining bricks of the famous ‘brickyard’ circuit.
+The tour bus takes us onto and around the track.
+We stop on the start line to look at the few remaining bricks of the famous ‘brickyard’ circuit.
 A couple ask me to take their photo on the start line and then insist on doing the same for me.
 The circuit is very impressive and holds about 260,000 on race days.
 That’s a lot of people.
 The tour guide is very good, giving out lots of facts and answering questions when asked.
-The tour takes us inside the buildings by the start line – the winner’s press conference room, media centre, onto the winner’s podium outside, into hospitality suites, past all the (locked) garages at the back – the place is huge and very well organised and setup.
+The tour also takes us inside the buildings by the start line.
+We get to see the winner’s press conference room and media centre.
+Then we go onto the winner’s podium outside and into some hospitality suites.
+Finally we drive past all the (locked) garages at the back.
+The whole place is huge, and very well organised and setup.

-On the tour bus at the start a Colts fan sat down next to me – she had a football shirt on, it was easy to guess! – and as usual with Yanks she started gabbling away to me but she was OK and we had quite an interesting chat.
-She also gave me some tips for later about timings and the like.
-We go into the museum together after the Grounds Tour and then she goes off to walk round with her friends whilst I browse the cars and exhibits.
+On the tour bus at the start a Colts fan sat down next to me – she had a football shirt on, it was easy to guess!
+As usual with Yanks she started gabbling away to me.
+But she was OK and we had quite an interesting chat.
+I told her I was going to the game and she gave me some tips for later about timings and the like.
+We go into the museum together after the Grounds Tour.
+She then goes off to walk round with her friends whilst I browse the cars and exhibits.

 “The Boy Is Back In Town” *

-Anyhow, when I was looking at how to get from St Louis to Detroit, I also looked at what I could do in said stop-over.
+Anyhow, when I was looking at how to get from St Louis to Detroit, I looked at what I could do in said stop-over.
 Identifying Indianapolis as a potential mid-point, and seeing what I could do there, bugger me when I realised the Colts were playing at home and who the opponents were.
 I just thought it would be a great experience.
 I got ripped off for a ticket on a second-hand ticket exchange but at least I got a ticket.
 Now you understand why all the hotel rooms were booked in town.
 There was a game on plus he was back in town.

-I get a burger and a beer, and whilst standing at a table by the catering truck a couple in their late 50s join me with their burgers and start chatting.
-My accent as usual gives me away as not being from these parts but they seem genuinely interested in my trip – “Oh, tell me more” – and it’s sincere, which some Americans aren’t: you know the thing, “How are you” when they don’t give a damn.
-They’re a nice couple and it’s a pleasant chat, and frankly it’s killing some time… The guy buys me another beer, which is good of him, and we get on to “Where do you live in the UK?”, pretty standard questions and the like, but it’s a good encounter and we chat until about 7.15 pm when they say goodbye and head inside, as do I.
+I get a burger and a beer.
+Whilst standing at a table by the catering truck a couple in their late 50s join me with their burgers and start chatting.
+My accent as usual gives me away as not being from these parts.
+They seem genuinely interested in my trip – “Oh, tell me more” – and it’s sincere, which some Americans aren’t.
+You know the thing, “How are you?” when they don’t actually give a damn.
+They’re a nice couple and it’s a pleasant chat, and frankly it’s killing some time pre-game… The guy buys me another beer, which is good of him.
+It’s an enjoyable and good encounter.
+We chat some more until about 7.15 pm when they say goodbye and head inside, as do I.

-I’m surrounded by rabid Colts fans most of whom are extremely vocal, all the time, especially the women behind me and three louts to my left.
-My God, it’s loud in here – both the fans surrounding me, with their constant chatter to each other (they never seem to stop talking) and shouts out to the players, and the stadium as a whole.
+I’m surrounded by rabid Colts fans most of whom are extremely vocal, all the time.
+Especially some women behind me and three louts to my left.
+My God, it’s loud in here.
+Both the fans surrounding me, with their constant chatter to each other (they never seem to stop talking) and shouting out to the players, and the stadium as a whole.
 I’ve been in some noisy football (soccer) stadiums but the noise inside Lucas Oil Stadium tonight is incredible.
-It’s a good game and the Colts edge ahead – of course, I’m an honorary Colts fan for tonight and am cheering them on.
+It’s a good game and the Colts edge ahead.
+Of course, I’m an honorary Colts fan for tonight and am cheering them on.

-At half-time one of the chatterbox women behind me leans over and says “Why are you on your own?”, implying that it’s some sort of psychopathic behaviour to attend a sporting event solo – the insult of which I ignore but as soon as I open my mouth it’s the usual stuff of “Where you from” and “Where are you going”, and soon everyone around me is interested and they’re all listening in; the chatterbox actually turns out to be quite ‘sweet’ and nice in normal conversation.
-As soon as the game starts again of course she’s off again, with all sorts of fruity language aimed at the players.
+At half-time one of the chatterbox women behind me leans over and says “Why are you on your own?”, implying that it’s some sort of psychopathic behaviour to attend a sporting event solo.
+The insult of which I ignore.
+However as soon as I open my mouth it’s the usual stuff of “Where are you from” and “Where are you going”.
+Soon, everyone around me is interested and they’re all listening in.
+The chatterbox actually turns out to be quite ‘sweet’ and nice in normal conversation.
+As soon as the game starts again though she’s off again, with all sorts of fruity language aimed at the players.

-I felt a bit down this morning for the first time on the trip but I think this was more do with having left music behind for now, after such a great time in Memphis, my slight disappointment with St Louis and not being able to stay downtown in Indy – I’d have liked to found some music last night, apparently there’s a famous blues club downtown but given it’s a 45 minute journey from downtown to the hotel, I wasn’t going to do that after driving all day.
-And I bet the buzz would have been great in the city after the game win.
+I felt a bit down this morning for the first time on the trip.
+I think this was more do with having left music behind for now, after such a great time in Memphis.
+But also due to my slight disappointment with St Louis and not being able to stay downtown in Indy.
+I’d have liked to found some music last night.
+Apparently there’s a famous blues club downtown.
+However given it’s a 45 minute journey from downtown to the hotel, I wasn’t going to do that after driving all day.
+I bet the buzz would have been great in the city after the Colts win as well.
 Anyhow, it’s another day tomorrow and I’m back on the road again.